discourse/message_bus/README.md

 `MessageBus.subscribe(channel,func,lastId)` : Subscribe to a channel, optionally you may specify the id of the last message you received in the channel.

 `MessageBus.unsubscribe(channel,func)` : Unsubscribe callback from a particular channel

+`MessageBus.noConflict()` : Removes MessageBus from the global namespace by replacing it with whatever was present before MessageBus was loaded.
+Returns a reference to the MessageBus object.

 ## Running tests